erikayi/twittwit/README.md

 # Extras:

 * Even though I set up the search results in English, the Korean search results still show up.
 These also apply to Japanese artists.
-(For example, Ciipher, Twice, NiziU, & Sekai No Owari)
+(For example, Ciipher, Twice, NiziU, & Sekai No Owari) These could be a result of the hashtag.
+Many of them have a combination of English, Korean, and/or Japanese hashtags.

 # Resources Used: